QuentinRa/blog.quentinra.dev/maths/statistics/dist.md

 ## Well-known distributions

-The value for dist that we will use a lot are
+The values for [dist] that we will use a lot are
-(note that n=number of observations)

 * Bernoulli ($B(p0.5)$): ``rbinom(n=10,size=1,prob=0.5)`` (size is always 1 otherwise it's a binomial distribution)
 * Binomial ($B(n=5,p=0.5)$): ``rbinom(n=10,size=5,prob=0.5)``